Investment accounts

 You've received an inheritance.
 Now what?

-Important information - please keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.
-Tax treatment depends on individual circumstances and all tax rules may change in the future.
-This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.
+Important information - investment values can go down as well as up, so you may get back less than you invest.
+Tax treatment depends on individual circumstances and tax rules may change.
+This is not a personal recommendation for a specific investment.
+If you're not sure which investments are suitable for you, consult Fidelity’s advisers or another authorised financial adviser.

 We’re here to help whatever your situation.
 If you have any additional needs or find yourself in a vulnerable situation, please let us know and we’ll do our best to support you.
 Contact us